10clouds/crowdloan-template/README.md

 As with any static website you can deploy your built site to a number of hosts like Netlify, GitHub Pages, Vercel and more.
 For a detailed instruction regarding deployment process, please refer to [the Astro docs](https://docs.astro.build/en/guides/deploy/).

+## Troubleshooting

+In case of unexpected errors during the payment process, the first step should always be updating the polkadot browser extension and libraries included in the `package.json` file.

 ## License

 Project is [MIT](./LICENSE)